mdn/content/files/en-us/web/html/global_attributes/tabindex/index.md

 - `tabindex="0"` means that the element should be focusable in sequential keyboard navigation, after any positive `tabindex` values.
 The focus navigation order of these elements is defined by their order in the document source.
 - A _positive value_ means the element should be focusable in sequential keyboard navigation, with its order defined by the value of the number.
 That is, `tabindex="4"` is focused before `tabindex="5"` and `tabindex="0"`, but after `tabindex="3"`.
 If multiple elements share the same positive `tabindex` value, their order relative to each other follows their position in the document source.
 The maximum value for `tabindex` is 32767.
-- If the `tabindex` value is omitted the user agent will decide whether the element is focusable.
+- If the `tabindex` attribute is included with no value set, whether the element is focusable is determined by the user agent.

   > **Warning:** You are recommended to only use `0` and `-1` as `tabindex` values.
 Avoid using `tabindex` values greater than `0` and CSS properties that can change the order of focusable HTML elements ([Ordering flex items](/en-US/docs/Web/CSS/CSS_Flexible_Box_Layout/Ordering_Flex_Items)).
 Doing so makes it difficult for people who rely on using keyboard for navigation or assistive technology to navigate and operate page content.
 Instead, write the document with the elements in a logical sequence.